The Hartree and Hartree-Fock equations in Lebesgue $L^p$ and Fourier-Lebesgue $\hat{L}^p$ spaces: Introduction

 where

-with $\delta_0$ is the Dirac distribution with mass at origin in $\rd$.
+with $t\in\R$ and $\delta_0$ being the Dirac distribution with mass at origin in $\rd$.
 We shall briefly discuss our main ideas and techniques to establish local well-posedness of $(\#)$ in $L^p(\rd)\cap L^2(\rd)$ for $2<p \leq \infty:$ \begin{itemize} \item The proof of local well-posedness crucially depends on a suitable availability of $\widehat{H}_{a, \gamma, t}-$ estimates.
 (See also Remark \ref{mip} below.)
 Specifically, we have following triliner estimates (to be established in Subsection \ref{TE} below):

-\item Using \eqref{AE} one can establish local well-posedness in $L^p(\rd)\cap L^2(\rd)$ for $1\leq p <2.$ Up to now we cannot know the validity of \eqref{AE} for $p\in (2, \infty].$ Hence, we cannot follow previously employed ideas to deal with the case $2<p\leq \infty.$ \item To overcome the issue mentioned above, we introduced a ball $\mathcal{V}_b^T$ involving the ``twisting" free Schr\"odinger propagator (unlike the usual choice).
+\item Using \eqref{AE} one can establish local well-posedness in $L^p(\rd)\cap L^2(\rd)$ for $1\leq p <2.$ Up to now we cannot know the validity of \eqref{AE} for $p\in (2, \infty].$ Hence, we cannot follow previously employed ideas to deal with the case $2<p\leq \infty.$ \item To overcome the issue mentioned above, we {\bf introduced a ball} $\mathcal{V}_b^T$, (see Case I in the first Proof of Theorem \ref{lw} in Subsection \ref{plw}) {\bf involving the ``twisting" free Schr\"odinger propagator} (unlike the usual choice).
 We then effectively use Strichartz estimates to establish the contraction of twisted Duhamel operator $\Phi_{\psi_0}$ (see \eqref{6}) on $\mathcal{V}_b^T.$ This leads to local existence.
 The advantage of this approach is that, though we do not know \eqref{AE} for $2<p\leq\infty$, we could establish local well-posedness for $2<p\leq \infty.$ In fact, this approach works for all $p\in [1, \infty].$ \end{itemize}

-\item Local well-posedness established for Hartree equation in \cite[Theorem 1.3]{hyakuna2018global} used Zhou spaces approach together with some clever ideas.
-However, there is a subtle flaw in the proof, see Remark \ref{SR1} below for detail.
-We overcome this issue by not decomposing Duhamel type operator $\mathcal{D}_{a, \gamma}$ (see \eqref{dhtp} below).
-See the proof of Lemma \ref{8} and Remark \ref{SR2} below.